We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The company claims the oil does not contain peanuts, tree nuts, wheat, soy, or gluten, but a person should always read the label for full allergen information.

-This product claims to act as a conditioning moisturizer for the skin and hair and contains saturated fats, making it suitable for all complexions.
+This product claims to act as a conditioning moisturizer for the skin and hair.
+It contains saturated fats, which the company writes makes it suitable for all complexions.

 Some individuals found that this coconut oil does not leave a greasy residue on the skin, and they also recommend using a small amount to moisturize the face.